 User-friendly documents are needed to educate and engage the general public in efforts to reduce the potential for mercury release or exposure.
-User-friendly materials targeting specific public audiences may be appropriate to aid in preventing mercury pollution from being incorporated into general solid waste streams, and providing awareness regarding potential mercury sources of health hazards.
+User-friendly materials targeting specific public audiences may be appropriate to aid in preventing mercury pollution from being incorporated into general solid waste streams and providing awareness regarding potential mercury sources of health hazards.
 Outreach/education is also needed to ensure affected populations have an awareness and understanding of existing fish consumption advisories.
-Key elements of outreach and education include knowledge of where to obtain the most timely and relevant information and how to apply the advisories to individuals (e.g., young children, pregnant women).
+Key elements of outreach and education include:

+providing knowledge of where to obtain the most timely and relevant information; and how to apply advisories to individuals (e.g., young children, pregnant women) and communities that may have a heavy reliance on fishing and fish consumption.

 US EPA's TRI database can be used to track progress in reducing waste generation.
-The TRI database should be maintained and leveraged to maximize P2 activities being conducted by industries in the Great Lakes region.
+The TRI database should be maintained and leveraged to maximize P2 activities being conducted by industries in the Great Lakes basin.
 Highlighting pollution prevention successes in the Great Lakes basin may be beneficial in increasing awareness, coordinating P2 efforts in similar sectors throughout the basin, and furthering the reduction of mercury in the environment.
 Waste reduction success stories may be noted in region-specific journals, websites, and/or at conferences.